Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

-When conducting an education verification check with Xref results are returned instantly.
+When conducting an education verification check with RapidID results are returned instantly.
 The tool will provide one of the following results:

 No match indicates that the check has not yielded any results.
 A partial match may occur if a person’s name is incorrect for example or the year they completed the qualification.
 If you receive a match, it means all information has been successfully verified.